ryandkuster/ngsComposer/README.md

 q_min = 30
 q_percent = 95
 ```
-*This example will demultiplex paired-end data using a mismatch value of one followed by a threshold filter for reads comprised of base-calls at or above 30 across at least 95 percent of the read.*
+*This example will demultiplex paired-end data using a mismatch value of one followed by a threshold filter for reads comprised of base-calls at or above 30 across at least 95 percent of the read.
+A maximum of 8 subprocesses will be called.*

 ***